 A great place for contemporary art.
 I love the Baltic, they also have a great play area and sensory room for babies, toddlers and SEN…

-At the moment due to pandemic restrictions you have to book the space, however it’s a fantastic little space for kids.
+At the moment due to pandemic restrictions, you have to book the space, however, it’s a fantastic little space for kids.

-There’s also the six restaurant at the top of the building which serves the most amazing food.
+There’s also the six restaurants at the top of the building which serves the most amazing food.
 You could really make a day of visiting this place, but there’s always fresh exhibitions taking place.

 The Tyneside Cinema Film Club

-I wanted to mention this as it’s something my son loved, it’s not an art Gallery per say but more of course in film Production.
+I wanted to mention this as it’s something my son loved, it’s not an art gallery per say but more of course in film Production.

-My son has attended this club many times, offering courses over the summer and during school holidays.
+My son has attended this club many times, offering courses over the summer and during the school holidays.

-At the end of the course there is a film reveal and a cinema viewing where you can watch your child’s film with some popcorn.
+At the end of the course, there is a film reveal and a cinema viewing where you can watch your child’s film with some popcorn.

 Finally, I think creativity is important, so that’s why I take my children to art galleries.